SoorajParkash/allianz-claim-risk-models/README.md

 The insurance industry faces unprecedented competition and complex risks.
 Harnessing data science allows insurers like Allianz Benelux SA to:

-- Optimize pricing and product design
+- Segment customer into different clusters to indentify risky and non-risky segments
-- Enhance customer targeting and retention
+- Perdict disability duration of customers to customized premiums
 - Flag high-risk claims early for proactive management
 - Make informed, strategic decisions based on actionable analytics